NotYourSyn/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+// The difference between adaptive and responsive is adaptive uses several layouts based on breakpoints whereas responsive is a single layout that is fluid and adapts to whatever screen

 2. Describe what it means to be mobile first vs desktop first.

+// Mobile first site means all sizing and styling is set to a mobile device first and all media queries are set to min-width instead of max-width when building desktop first site.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+// Changing the font size to 62.5% is 25px or 2.5rem and basically just makes sizing easier and the math simpler

 4. How would you describe preprocessing to someone new to CSS?

+// Describing it to a new person I would say its a program that allows us to write simple code and it does all the work necessary to make the code written and inputed in the proper places in a way that the computer/browser can read it

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+// My favorite concepte in preprocessing in using mixins w variables and escaping  when writing .less, I dont personally care for everything being in separate files but I probably just haven't had enough practice with it yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.